 |Application examples:||Food ingredients, food products and other materials.|

 |Method recognition:||AACC Method 32-05.01, AACC Method 32-06.01, AACC Method 32-07.01, AACC Method 32-21.01, AOAC Method 985.29, AOAC Method 991.42, AOAC Method 991.43, AOAC Method 993.19, CODEX Method Type I and GB Standards 5009.88-2014|

-The Total Dietary Fiber test kit is suitable for the measurement and analysis of Total, Soluble and Insoluble Dietary Fiber according to AOAC and AACC approved methods.
+The Total Dietary Fiber Assay Kit for the analysis of Total, Soluble and Insoluble Dietary Fiber according to AOAC and AACC approved methods.